Chapter 4: File Operations and Exception Handling

 if file:

-statement provides a structured way to handle exceptions and perform necessary cleanup actions.
+The try/except/finally statement provides a structured way to handle exceptions and perform necessary cleanup actions.
 It allows programs to gracefully handle errors and avoid unexpected crashes.